mgruben/distinct-prime-factors/README.md

 Find the first four consecutive integers to have four distinct prime factors each.

 ### (Theoretical?)
 Limitations
 This implementation uses the `int` primitive to find consecutive numbers.
-As such, it probably cannot find the first **five** consecutive numbers to have **five** distinct prime factors.
+As such, it probably cannot find the first **five** consecutive numbers to have **five** distinct prime factors before overflowing.
 However, after using the `long long` primitive rather than `int`, this program does not appear to arrive at an answer.
 As an aside, it's unclear whether there even *are* five consecutive numbers with five distinct primes.